-Take your kids to see birds, mammal, or reptiles.
+Take your kids to see birds, mammals, or reptiles.
 The Zoo has almost all kinds of fauna here.
-There is a swings park too for a family picnic.
+There is a swing park too for a family picnic.

 There is absolutely no admission fee.
 You can spend a whole day here, learn, explore, and have fun.

 If you love hiking and spectacular views, then Chimney Rock in Catoctin Mountain Park is the place for you.

 You may even take the shorter hike to Cunningham Falls and engross yourself in the natural beauty.
 Admission is completely free.